top of page

 DONATE

-Help ensure Art Remains' long term future in Bloomington, IN by thinking of us when you have supplies to donate or by becoming a financial donor.
+Help ensure our long term future in Bloomington, IN by thinking of us when you have supplies to donate or by becoming a financial donor.

 HOURS